atlassian-labs/data-center-terraform/docs/docs/troubleshooting/LIMITATIONS.md

 AWS Cloud provider is the only supported platform.

 ### Kubernetes Cluster Size
-The number of nodes in the Kubernetes cluster can be up to 10 nodes.
-Number of nodes cannot be less than 1.
+The number of nodes in the Kubernetes cluster can be up to `10` nodes.
+Number of nodes cannot be less than `1`.
-Cluster instance type is configurable and can be changed by the user based on the environment requirement.
+However, the [node instance type](../userguide/CONFIGURATION.md#cluster-instance-type) in Kubernetes cluster is configurable and can be changed based on the environment requirement.

 ### Database
 Postgres is the defined database engine for the products and cannot be modified in the configuration.
-However, use can change the database instance type and storage size.
+However, use can change the database [instance type](../userguide/CONFIGURATION.md#database-instance-class) and [storage size](../userguide/CONFIGURATION.md#database-allocated-storage).